 Introduction: Wisdom > Knowledge

 Perhaps now, more than during any other time in human history, can an everyday individual enhance and enrich their lifestyle with the income of an online business.
-Whether it be buying that new car, setting your kid’s college fund up, having a little extra savings, or simply the freedom to travel the world, taking your first step towards running an online store may be one of the wisest decisions of your life.
+Whether it be buying that new car, setting your kid’s college fund up, having a little extra saving, or simply the freedom to travel the world, taking your first step towards running an online store may be one of the wisest decisions of your life.

 If this sounds crazy, or too good to be true, this is most likely because you yourself don’t already have an online business.